pchemguy/spec-kit/templates/capabilities/capabilities.md

 A **capability anchor** is a coarse functional area that reflects something an end user would recognize, intentionally use, access, rely on, or care about.
 Capability anchors create a concise user-centric map of the target scope.
 They identify the major kinds of value, access, behavior, or experience described or strongly implied by the target description.

-As part of capability decomposition, the LLM MUST identify each explicit or strongly implied capability and classify it according to the **Capability Model** before constructing the final capability anchor set.
+As part of capability decomposition, the LLM MUST identify each explicit or strongly implied capability and classify it according to the **Capability Model**.

 A capability is classified based on whether its semantics imply interaction with conceptual system state and its relation to primary user intent, not on its interface, presentation, or implementation form.